 Adult Bachelor's Tuition and Financial Services

 Pursuing a degree as a non-traditional or adult student is an investment that requires patience, planning—and perhaps some sacrifice.
-The financial expense of a Bachelor’s degree is an investment of a lifetime that will reward you with better job opportunities, the potential to earn more money, and the chance to develop skills and knowledge that are in high demand.
+The financial expense of a Bachelor’s degree is an investment that will reward you with better job opportunities, the potential salary increases, and the chance to develop skills and knowledge that are in high demand.

-The Liberal Studies Degree is accessible and affordable for students from around the world and requires no supplemental campus residency on the New York campus.
+Marist’s Liberal Studies Degree is accessible and affordable to students around the world and requires no supplemental campus residency on the New York campus.
 Tuition and fees for an Adult Liberal Studies B.A. / B.S. degree is computed on a per credit basis.
 The total tuition cost to complete the Liberal Studies Degree program will vary depending on the number of credits required.

 |Cost per credit hour||$675|